The Intel Core i5-14400 wins in 11 out of 14 comparable specs, with 1 tie. Its biggest advantage is L2 Cache (850% better).

 AI Versus Verdict

-The Intel Core i5-14400 is the objective winner of this comparison, securing victory across eleven of the fourteen evaluated specifications.
-Its most significant technical advantage is an L2 cache that is 850% larger than that of the Intel Core i7-7700K.
-This substantial increase in cache capacity provides the primary performance edge for the newer processor, allowing it to outperform the older model in the vast majority of measured categories.
+The Intel Core i5-14400 is the objective winner of this comparison, securing victories in eleven out of fourteen measured specifications.
+Its most significant technical advantage over the Intel Core i7-7700K is its L2 cache, which is 850% larger.
+This substantial increase in cache capacity provides the primary performance edge for the newer processor, while the older model maintains a 68% higher base clock speed as its only notable lead in the evaluated categories.

 Generated by Gemini from the objective spec comparison above.
 AI advice is a summary, not a benchmark — always verify critical purchases.